Academy of Music

 An active and committed teacher, Mr. Oehrtman serves as a teaching assistant under the direction of Dr. Michelle Conda at CCM.
 Comfortable teaching students of all levels and in a variety of formats, he teaches many CCM students through both private lessons and group classes.
 Mr. Oehrtman is also a faculty member at the Piano Camp of Summer Music Institute at Bowling Green State University and at the Indian Springs Academy of Music.

 An active participant in the Royal Conservatory of Music Certificate Program, Mr. Oehrtman successfully prepares students for both Performance and Theoretical certificate examination at all levels.
-Mr. Oehrtman is full time faculty at the Indian Springs Academy, where he also serves as Assistant to the Director.
+Mr. Oehrtman is full-time faculty at the Indian Springs Academy.

 Pianist Jaesung “Jason” Kim, born in South Korea, began his piano studies at the age of seven.
-Mr. Kim enrolled at Yonsei University, completing requirements for his bachelor of music degree in 2006 under Kyungsook Lee.
-He received his Master of Music degree from the Cleveland Institute of Music where he studied with Antonio Pompa-baldi
+Dr. Kim enrolled at Yonsei University, completing requirements for his bachelor of music degree in 2006 under Kyungsook Lee.
+He received his Master of Music degree from the Cleveland Institute of Music where he studied with Antonio Pompa-baldi.

-As a teacher, Mr. Kim has many years’ experience working with students of all ages.
-Since his years as an undergraduate, Mr. Kim has been committed to inspiring young students to play the piano and to understand and appreciate music.
+As a teacher, Dr. Kim has many years’ experience working with students of all ages.
+Since his years as an undergraduate, Dr. Kim has been committed to inspiring young students to play the piano and to understand and appreciate music.
 Operating his own private teaching studio, he prepared students for recitals and other performance events while nurturing their love of music.
-A dedicated church musician, while studying at Cleveland Institute of Music for the Master’s degree Mr. Kim served as a choir pianist for the Cleveland Presbyterian Church for more than three years.
-Since 2013, when he started the Doctor of Musical Arts degree, he has been the substitute pianists and conductor for local Cincinnati churches including the Greek Orthodox Church, Loveland Presbyterian Church, and Madisonville Methodist Church.
+A dedicated church musician, while studying at Cleveland Institute of Music for the Master’s degree Dr. Kim served as a choir pianist for the Cleveland Presbyterian Church for more than three years.
+Since 2013 he has been the substitute pianists and conductor for local Cincinnati churches including the Greek Orthodox Church, Loveland Presbyterian Church, and Madisonville Methodist Church.

 Having played with orchestras on both sides of the Atlantic, The Lexington Herald-Leader writes, “Tan always seemed to be gauging her performance to suit the needs of the moment, and such intelligent playing is as welcome as it is rare.”
 The Straits Times describes her music, “Spirited piano piece a winner...21st-century music does not need to be inaccessible to be taken seriously” On her performance, “Tan’s artistry shone through with utter clarity, humor, and beauty…There was much poignancy to be had in the familiar preludes...sheer poetry reigned ...a captivating performance on the whole.”